-Traverse City, Michigan is located about an hour away from my hometown of Petoskey in northern Michigan, along Grand Traverse Bay.
-Famous for being a huge exporter of cherries and fantastic Michigan wines, Traverse City is a major summer destination, and for good reason!
+Traverse City, Michigan is located about an hour away from my hometown of Petoskey in northern Michigan, along Grand Traverse Bay, and is somewhere I have frequented most of my life.
+Famous for being a huge exporter of juicy cherries bursting with fresh flavor, and fantastic Michigan wines, Traverse City is a major summer destination, and for good reason!
 Click here to check out my full gallery from Traverse City, order prints, and more.

 American Spoon is not a restaurant, but you can order delicious locally made jams and jellies have it shipped to you anywhere in the world!